allisonk2277/passwords/docs/index.md

 So we've (hopefully) established how to create a strong password.
 But now I need to do this for 100+ websites, with a different password for each one?
 The better solution is this:

 1. Use a reputable password manager to store your website passwords.
 You then only need to memorize a single strong password to use as your master password, instead of 100+.
-2. Each time you create an account with a website, generate a unique and strong password and store it using the password manager.
+2. Each time you create an account with a website, generate a *unique* strong password and store it using the password manager.
 You should never have a reason to use the same password on more than one website.
-Password reuse is one of the most common ways by which accounts are hacked - attackers will compromise some random site (like an old web forum running phpBB from 2006), then turn around and try all those username/password combinations on valuable sites like your email and bank accounts (related: [https://xkcd.com/792/](https://xkcd.com/792/)).
+Password reuse is one of the most common ways by which accounts are hacked - attackers will compromise some random site (like an old web forum running phpBB from 2006), then turn around and try all the learned username/password combinations on valuable sites like your email and bank accounts (related: [https://xkcd.com/792/](https://xkcd.com/792/)).
 3. Do use a 2-factor (2FA) method to further protect your accounts.
 Ideally a token- or hardware device-based mechanism like [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) or [YubiKey](https://en.wikipedia.org/wiki/YubiKey) is best, but if those aren't available then text-message based 2FA is okay too.
   * Text-message based 2FA is inherently weaker because it relies on the security of the cellular networks in order to be secure; see [this article](https://www.theverge.com/2017/9/18/16328172/sms-two-factor-authentication-hack-password-bitcoin).
 Token based 2FA like Google Authenticator are more secure because there is no communication from the website to your phone for an attacker to intercept (do note that you're still vulernable to phishing if you're manually entering the token into a website - a YubiKey [defends against this](https://www.yubico.com/phishing/) by taking an additional step of cryptographically checking the website first).

 ### Should I write my master password down?

 This one is really up to you to decide what your threat model looks like.
 If you're worried about a household member attempting to hack one of your accounts, then your threat model involves physical access to your computer.
-This makes computer security *much* harder; all sorts of hardware based attacks, such as a keyboard logging device, are now possible.
-If you do trust the members of your household, then this is perhaps not part of your threat model.
-Everyone's situations are different, and so I don't have a real recommendation here.
+In addition to not writing your password down on paper, this also makes computer security *much* harder; all sorts of hardware based attacks, such as a keyboard logging device, are now possible.
+On the other hand, if you do trust the members of your household, then you probably shouldn't worry about this type of threat (unless you are the victim of a highly targeted attack, it's extremely unlikely an attacker will try to gain physical access to your computer).
+Everyone's situation is different, and so I don't have a real recommendation here.

 It's worth mentioning that writing down your password may be a good idea so that friends and/or family members may have access to important documents/etc should have a medical emergency.
-If you're really into cryptography and have friends who are as well, you could also consider encrypting a file containing your master passwords with two of your friends' public keys, such that they each need to cooperate in order to decrypt the file should the need arise.
+If you're really into cryptography and have trusted friends who are as well, you could also consider encrypting a file containing your master passwords with two of your friends' public keys, such that both would need to cooperate in order to decrypt your passwords.

 ### What I personally do